Spectroscopic confirmation of a dust-obscured, metal-rich dwarf galaxy at z~5: Data

 \subsection{Photometry}

-We used the source catalogue by \citet{Finkelstein2024}, which is based on the v0.6 release of the imaging data \citep{Bagley2023} of the Cosmic Evolution Early Release Science Survey (CEERS; P.I.
-Finkelstein) covering the Extended Groth Strip (EGS).
-This data includes observations in seven NIRCam broad and medium bands (F115W, F150W, F200W, F277W, F356W, F444W, and F410M).
-In addition, there are deep HST observations \citep{Grogin2011,Koekemoer2011} in six filters (ACS/WFC F606W, F814W and WFC3/IR F105W, F125W, F140W, F160W).
+We used the source catalogue from \citet{Finkelstein2024}, which is based on the v0.6 release of the imaging data \citep{Bagley2023} of the Cosmic Evolution Early Release Science Survey (CEERS; P.I.
+Finkelstein) covering the Extended Groth Strip.
+These data include observations in seven NIRCam broad and medium bands (F115W, F150W, F200W, F277W, F356W, F444W, and F410M).
+In addition, there are deep \textit{Hubble} Space Telescope (HST) observations \citep{Grogin2011,Koekemoer2011} in six filters (ACS/WFC F606W, F814W, and WFC3/IR F105W, F125W, F140W, and F160W).

-As explained in detail in \citet{Finkelstein2024}, photometric fluxes were derived with the Source Extractor \citep[v2.25.0][]{Bertin1996} in dual-image mode, using as detection images the inverse variance weighted images of the F277W and F356W bands at native resolution.
-The fluxes were measured in each HST and JWST image on small elliptical Kron apertures and then corrected for any missing flux, comparing them with larger Kron apertures.
+As explained in detail in \citet{Finkelstein2024}, photometric fluxes were derived with the Source Extractor \citep[v2.25.0][]{Bertin1996} in dual-image mode, using as detection images the inverse variance weighted images of the F277W and F356W bands at the native resolution.
+The fluxes were measured in each HST and JWST image on small elliptical Kron apertures, corrected for any missing flux by comparing them with larger Kron apertures.
 We refer to \citet{Finkelstein2023a} and \citet{Finkelstein2024} for further details.

-CEERS-14821 is part of a larger sample of candidates ($\sim4000$ objects) for highly extincted low-mass (HELM) galaxies (Bisigello et al. in prep.).
-The selection was performed considering the multiparameter probability distribution of $M_{*}$ and $A_V$ obtained by fitting the photometric data using the SED fitting code BAGPIPES \citep[Bayesian Analysis of Galaxies for Physical Inference and Parameter EStimation][]{Carnall2018} with different configurations.
-In particular, the sample includes objects with more than 68\% probability of being either a galaxy with small stellar mass and $A_{v}>1$, or a galaxy with a larger mass and dust extinction above the expectations:
+CEERS-14821 ($\rm RA=214.917994$, $\rm Dec=52.937245$) is part of a larger sample of highly extincted low-mass (HELM) galaxy candidates ($\sim4000$ objects; Bisigello et al. in prep.).
+The selection was performed considering the multi-parameter probability distribution of $M_{*}$ and $A_V$ obtained by fitting the photometric data using the spectral energy distribution (SED) fitting code BAGPIPES \citep[Bayesian Analysis of Galaxies for Physical Inference and Parameter EStimation;][]{Carnall2018} with different configurations.
+The sample notably includes objects with a more than 68\% probability of being either a galaxy with a low stellar mass and $A_{v}>1$ or a galaxy with a higher mass and a dust extinction above the expectations: